We have used three of the most popular diaper pail choices over the past three plus years. In this post I’m sharing (and comparing) two of them!

 - Easy to change the bag (and easy to figure out at first!)

-- You need a hand to open and close the top for every diaper change
+- You need a hand to open and close the top for every diaper change.
+This can be tough if you have a wiggly baby on the changing table.

-I didn’t know that the Ubbi needs to be unscrewed and taken apart for cleaning, and when I figured that out and cleaned it… There was mold in there!
-I should have assumed but it was so gross and not what I expected.
+I didn’t know that the Ubbi needs to be unscrewed and taken apart for cleaning.
+When I figured that out and cleaned it… There was mold in there!
+I should have assumed but it was SO gross and not what I expected.

 Even though the steel itself doesn’t smell, the container will retain odors if you put any soiled diapers in there, so you can either not use it for soiled diapers or make sure you air it out occasionally.